A stable terrarium starts with the right structure.

 You can use:

 - Something natural, like a spongy sphagnum moss layer.
-This brings multiple benefits, from water retention to antibacterial action, but you can need quite a thick layer to do the job (and it’s not to everyone’s taste aesthetically).
+This brings multiple benefits, from water retention to antibacterial action, but you may need quite a thick layer to do the job (and it’s not to everyone’s taste aesthetically).

-- Something artificial like a mesh.
+- Something artificial, like a mesh.
 This is much thinner and less conspicuous, but just make sure it’s resistant to water, as a steel mesh is likely to rust over time.

 Both can work well, but I do think the mesh is a better option.

-👉 You can find terrarium substrate mesh on our store at a range of sizes to fit your project.
+You can find terrarium substrate mesh on our store at a range of sizes to fit your project.

 3 | Activated Charcoal Layer